 Another term associated with QE is creating new money.
 Though the creation of money is a better wording for the process, that too does not convey the true picture of the story.
-Though the central bank purchase assets from commercial banks, it normally does not involve printing new currencies.
-The ‘money creation’ is done by means of asset swap.
+Though the central bank purchases assets from commercial banks, it normally does not involve printing new currencies.
+The ‘money creation’ is done using asset swaps.

 What happens during Quantitative Easing?

 In layman’s terms, QE corresponds to more liquid cash with commercial banks instead of bonds.
 The Central Banks allow the asset swap under QE so that the commercial banks will have more cash instead of bonds.

 There is no difference in the net asset-liability position; i.e. the net-asset-liability position remains the same.
 (There will be an addition in the assets and liabilities column of the central bank; so the total-asset-liability value may increase, but the net value will remain the same).
 Also, there is no printing of new money.
 If you need an example of how Quantitative Easing works, then read the CNBC article on QE.

 - If the money supply increases too quickly, quantitative easing can lead to higher rates of inflation.